HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 {{ figure_markup(
   caption="strip-debug + Brotli savings.",
   description="Bar chart showing the distribution of size improvements from the same transformation, but only over the files that had custom sections.
-Notably, 10 and 25 percentiles show negligible improvements of up to 1 KB, median is at 54 KB, and 90% shows improvements of 247 KB on desktop and 118 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1291981446&format=interactive", sheets_gid="440746911", sql_file="sizes_and_savings.sql",
+Notably, 10 and 25 percentiles show negligible improvements of up to 1 KB, median is at 54 KB, and 90 percentiles shows improvements of 247 KB on desktop and 118 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1291981446&format=interactive", sheets_gid="440746911", sql_file="sizes_and_savings.sql",